R-Neville/sparse/README.md

 parser.exec(process.argv.slice(2));
 ```

-`Sparse` objects have three important properties, which you
+`Sparsely` objects have three important properties, which you
 can use to determine the parsing results:

 - `errors` -> an array of error messages.
 - `parsedArgs` -> an array of all *program* arguments.
 - `parsedOptions` -> an array of all options (each option
 is represented as an object with a `name` and `args` (string array) property).